RaounakElGourma/RaounakElGourma/README.md

 > i build ai systems that see, understand, and reason — from raw pixels to language and back.
 > computer vision is my core, but i'm drawn to where vision meets language: VLMs, multimodal reasoning, and systems that do more than classify.

-- 🔭 currently building a clothing understanding pipeline for CCTV environments
+- 🔭 currently **computer vision engineer intern** at nextronic / aba technology
-- 🌱 exploring LLMs · VLMs · multimodal AI · tracking stability · edge deployment
+- 🌱 exploring VLMs · multimodal AI · tracking stability · edge deployment
 - 💬 into object detection · OCR · medical imaging · NLP · generative AI

 ---